kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 ## Read the same file using different datasets with transcoding

 You might come across a situation where you would like to read the same file using two different `Dataset` implementations.
-You can achieve this by using transcoding to define separate `DataCalatlog` entries that point to the same `filepath`.
+You can achieve this by using transcoding to define separate `DataCatalog` entries that point to the same `filepath`.

 ### How to use transcoding